Kingstalux/Portfolio/README.md

 I then set up the contact form and made sure that I guide the users' experience in a way that helps them fill in the form without frustration.
 Later I applied media queries to make sure that my website displays correctly on mobile, ipad, ipad pro and desktop screens.
 I then deployed the website using GitHub Pages and checked the online version of the portfolio and made sure that the page works properly.
+Then me and my  partner implemented the mobile menu using recently acquired JavaScript knowledge making sure of the following:
+That when the hamburger icon is clicked the menu appears.
+When the x-icon is clicked the menu disappears.
+When any of the links on the menu are clicked, the menu disappears and you are taken to the corresponding page.